exfm/node-salsify/README.md

         done();
     }).use('sqs');

     // ...
-Some app code and stuff... function doSomethingLater(){
+Some app code and stuff ...
+    function doSomethingLater(){
         salsify.delay('myqueue', {'a': 'Any object you want'});
     }